hsuanchih/Scribbles/iOS-OSX/Combine-Subscribers-Assign-Sink.md

             status = .terminal
         }

-        // Call cancel to cancel the subscriber
+        // Call cancel to cancel the subscription
         // If the subscriber is currently susbcribed, cancel the subscription and move
         // SubscriptionStatus to terminated
         public func cancel() {